 I had one of my first memories of a kind of reflection on the reality of life at the age of eight.
 For the first time, I realized how a seemingly everyday event could mean something different to another person.

-As an adult, I know his view of everyday life and understand the longing for boredom.
-I want to learn to feel it again and to train it.
-The less stress I am under to secure my existence, the more boredom I will experience.
+As an adult, I know his view of the whirlpool of everyday life and understand the longing for boredom.
+I want to learn to feel it anew and to cultivate it.
+The less the stress of securing my existence grips me, the more boredom will be granted to me.
 The more boredom, the more I can be playfully creative.
 That’s what I want.

 Last fall I was able to pursue my passion for filmmaking.
 For one long weekend and the following weeks of editing the short film, I was able to let go of coding and let myself go in the creative process:

-On a day like today, I want to learn to free myself from the pressure of making a living and instead allow myself to be bored.
+On a day like today, I want to learn to free myself from the pressure of securing my existence and instead allow boredom to come.
 Maybe then I’ll have more room for creativity.
-Whether it’s filming or, as I just did, writing.
-The latter even worked with a bit of a head start.
+Whether it’s filming or, as I’m doing right now, writing.
+The latter even worked with a bit of momentum.